RoseCityRobotics/common_platform/common_platform_ws/src/imitation_learning/MODEL_COMPILATION.md

 # Simplify ONNX model
 python -m onnxsim model.onnx model_simplified.onnx
 ```

+**What onnx-simplifier does:**
+- Constant folding (evaluates constant expressions at compile time)
+- Removes redundant operations
+- Simplifies graph structure
+- Can help identify ONNX export issues early

+**What Hailo Dataflow Compiler does:**
+- Hardware-specific optimizations for Hailo chips
+- Quantization (INT8 conversion) with calibration
+- Resource allocation and scheduling
+- Model translation to HEF format

+The Hailo compiler will optimize the model regardless, so you can skip this step if you prefer a simpler workflow.

 ## Step 3: Compile ONNX to HEF using Hailo Dataflow Compiler